Buprenorphine Injection (opioid dependence)

 How should this medicine be used?

 Buprenorphine injection comes as an extended-release (long-acting) solution (liquid) to be injected subcutaneously (just under the skin) by a health care provider into the stomach area, thigh, buttock, or upper arm.
-It is usually given once a week or once a month.
-Each buprenorphine injection slowly releases the drug into your body over a week or a month.
+Inject once a week or once a month.
+Each type of buprenorphine injection slowly releases the drug into your body over a week or a month.

-After you receive a dose of buprenorphine injection, you may notice a lump at the injection site for several weeks, but it should decrease in size over time.
+After you receive a dose of buprenorphine injection, you may notice a lump at the injection site for several weeks.
+It should decrease in size over time.
 Do not rub or massage the injection site.
 Be sure that your belt, waistband, or sleeve does not put pressure on the place where the medication was injected.

 What special precautions should I follow?